-The YUGSA works with and on behalf of individual students helping them navigate York’s administration, deal with issues and solve problems in a variety of areas.
-Some of the issues that we can support you on include:
+The YUGSA advocates on behalf of individual students helping them navigate York’s administration, deal with issues and solve problems in a variety of areas.
+We help with the following issues:

 - Issues with your professors, supervisors, graduate program directors, York staff, or York offices

-- Funding Issues (not related to employment at York – we would refer you to CUPE 3903)
+- Funding Issues (we only assist with issues not related to employment at York – please refer to CUPE 3903 for all issues pertaining to employment)

 - Allegations of academic misconduct